KiKaraage/cosmoneer/README.md

 - Automated security updates via Renovate
 - Build provenance tracking

 These security features are disabled by default to allow immediate testing.
-When you're ready for production, see the "Love Your Image?
-Let's Go to Production" section above to enable them.
+When you're ready for production, see the "Let's Go to Production" section above to enable them.

 ---